TRAN-Gia-Quoc-Bao/Course-Robust-Control-of-Mechatronic-Systems/Project 3. Clutch and anti-roll control/README.md

-# Project: Robust lateral control of autonomous vehicles
+# Project: Clutch and anti-roll control

-We built a state-feedback LTI H-inf and then a polytopic LPV controller for the lateral control of an autonomous vehicle.

-Both the questions and report are in English.
+This is still ongoing.
+Codes and report will come soon.